lwizchz/BasicEventEngineFrontend/README.md

         git submodule update --init --recursive

-3. Open BEEF and add resources as needed:
+3. Open BEEF and add resources as needed (or try out an example):

         ./beef.py